LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 The first argument can also a grammar rule non-terminal indicator, ``Name//Arity``.
 Keys should be atoms and values should be bound terms.
-The following keys are predefined and may be processed specially by
+The following keys are predefined and may be processed specially by Logtalk tools:
-Logtalk:

 ``comment``
-   Comment describing predicate purpose (an atom).
+   Comment describing the predicate purpose (an atom).
 ``arguments``
-   Names and descriptions of predicate arguments for pretty print output (a list of key-values where both keys and values are atoms).
+   Names and descriptions of predicate arguments for pretty print output (a list of *Name-Description* pairs where both names and descriptions are atoms).
 ``argnames``
    Names of predicate arguments for pretty print output (a list of atoms; a simpler version of the previous key, used when argument